 None of this is rocket science, it just requires time — a resource most teachers are unwilling or hesitant on giving up.
 However, it is necessary — much more so than any content piece.
 Who cares if kids can solve algebraic equations if they’re miserable?

 And this problem goes much deeper.
 From 2005 to 2014, reports of a depressive mood that lasts longer than 2 weeks among teenagers rose 37%.
 30% of girls and 20% of boys have had an anxiety disorder.
 In 2015, the suicide rate among teenage girls hit a 40-year high.
 Report after report demonstrates how anxious — how dissatisfied — how angry — how depressed many of our students are.
+(Edit: Since writing, I was contacted by Jenn Miller who shared this fantastic personal story from Ashley Santangelo on how mental health affects the teenage brain.)
 It has nothing to do with grades or engaging lessons.
 It doesn’t have to do with just bullying or just social media obsession.
 It’s not only “13 Reasons Why” or a perceived attractiveness to those labelled or seeking help.

 We, as a society, have very little to no actual focus on a child’s well-being.
 There may be recommendations, teachers may be commemorated for their relationships with kids, some schools may offer mindfulness PD, but where is the accountability on happiness?
 Where is the massive influx of corporate-minded companies offering training and workshops for positive student behavior?
 Where’s the report on a student’s well-being at their school?
 This is more than standardized testing — it’s more than academic futures — and it’s more than “getting a job.”
 This is a deep, underlying issue that questions the humanity of education.
 We need to organize, express, and preach why our kids need help.
 It’s the only way this problem will diminish.